snowdrop/spring-cloud-stream-binder-artemis/README.md

 This binder enables Spring Cloud Stream applications to use Apache Artemis message broker as a connection medium.
 It is transparent to the application code and can be enabled with a Maven dependency and Spring Boot configuration in the same way as any other Spring Cloud Stream binder.

-It is compatible with Apache Artemis 1.5.5, Spring Boot 1.5.9.RELEASE and Spring Cloud Stream Chelsea.SR2.
+It is compatible with Apache Artemis 1.5.6, Spring Boot 1.5.12.RELEASE and Spring Cloud Stream Ditmars.SR3.
 For more information on Spring Cloud Stream please refer to its [documentation](https://docs.spring.io/spring-cloud-stream/docs/Chelsea.SR2/reference/htmlsingle).

 # Configuration

 ## Artemis broker configuration

-This binder depends on a Spring Boot Artemis integration to locate Artemis broker.
-So please refer to its [documentation](https://docs.spring.io/spring-boot/docs/1.5.9.RELEASE/reference/html/boot-features-messaging.html#boot-features-artemis) in order to setup that.
+This binder depends on Spring Boot Artemis integration to locate Artemis broker.
+So please refer to its [documentation](https://docs.spring.io/spring-boot/docs/1.5.12.RELEASE/reference/html/boot-features-messaging.html#boot-features-artemis) in order to setup that.

 ## Spring Cloud Stream configuration

-Artemis binder supports Spring Cloud Stream configuration as described in its [documentation](https://docs.spring.io/spring-cloud-stream/docs/Chelsea.SR2/reference/htmlsingle/#_configuration_options).
+Artemis binder supports Spring Cloud Stream configuration as described in its [documentation](https://docs.spring.io/spring-cloud-stream/docs/Ditmars.SR3/reference/htmlsingle/#_configuration_options).

 Note: support for consumer retry has not yet been implemented.
-Thus, following properties are no supported: `maxAttempts`, `backOffInitialInterval`, `backOffMaxInterval`, `backOffMultiplier`.
+Thus, following properties are not supported: `maxAttempts`, `backOffInitialInterval`, `backOffMaxInterval`, `backOffMultiplier`.

 # Usage examples